cedrickchee/src/README.md

 - The order of items in sidebar is alphabetical except notes from courses.
 - I will rearrange and rename at any time with no notice.
-- This is a public digital garden - Terms of use: [TODO]
+- This is a public wiki - Terms of use: [TODO]

 ### Information workflow